Prime Factors (Star Trek: Voyager)

 "Prime Factors" is the tenth episode of Star Trek: Voyager, a science fiction series set in the 24th century about a spacecraft stranded on the other side of the Galaxy that must make its way back to Earth.
-The ship is led by Captain Kathryn Janeway who must manage a ragtag crew of Starfleet and Maquis.
+The ship is led by Captain Kathryn Janeway who must manage a crew of Starfleet and Maquis.

 This teleplay was written by Greg Elliot and Michael Perricone, based on a story written by David R. George III and Eric A. Stillwell, and directed by Les Landau.
 This episode first aired on UPN on March 20, 1995.

 Voyager picks up a distress call and makes contact with a new world and its inhabitants.
 The crew encounters a variety of aliens portrayed by Ronald Guttman as Gath, Yvonne Suhor as Eudana, and Andrew Hill Newman as Jaret.
 Voyagers crew including Martha Hackett as Seska and Josh Clark as Lieutenant Joe Carey also appear in the episode.